data-mermaid/mermaid-webapp/docs/TranslationBestPractices.md

 **Note:** This is a living document and will be updated as we learn more about best practices for translation tokens.

-## 1. Hierarchical Structure Using Dot Notation
+## 1. Casing

+Use lower-case snake casing for all tokens.

+- **snake_case:** `classifier_guess`

+## 2. Avoid numbers and special characters

+Similar to variable names, do not use numbers or special characters in key names.

+**Poor Examples:**

+- `text1`
+- `label`
+- `@aria-label`

+## 3. Incorporate contextual information and hierarchy

+When a term might have multiple meanings, include additional context to clarify its usage.
+More broadly scoped context and naming will provide better reusability and flexibility of the tokens.
+Providing good context in naming will provide translators more accurate understanding of what words would be most appropriate for the translation, without screenshots for every line.
+**Example:**
-Organize tokens hierarchically to reflect the application's structure and context.
+Organize tokens hierarchically to reflect the contextual structure.
 This approach enhances readability and maintainability.

-**Format:** `namespace.section.key`
+**Code implementation:** `section.section.key`

 **Example:**